A village on the way to Sandakphu

 Sandakphu is a coveted place for both trekkers and tourists... and there is a reason for that.
 This is one place that offers sweeping views of many of the greatest peaks of the Himalayas such as Mt.
 Everest, Mt.
 Makalu, Kabru, Lhotse and of course the 5 peaks of Kanchenjunga (also known as 'The sleeping Buddha').
 Read: The Sandakphu Experience

 Several private accommodations are available in Tumling.
 Shikhar Lodge

-Update April 2016: There is now electricity available in Tumling.
-Although water is available, hot water is still supplied in buckets.
+There is now electricity available in Tumling since 2015.
+Although water is available, hot water is still supplied in buckets in most lodges (an exception is the newly constructed building of Shikhar Lodge where there are geysers in the bathrooms).
 Most lodges continue to use solar lights as electricity is unreliable and often there are prolonged power cuts.
 Only Vodafone mobile network and BSNL work at Tumling in patches and that too at some specific spots.

 There are couple of small stores at the main village area selling packaged water, snacks, dry food, biscuits and even alcohol (unlicensed).
 In fact almost all hotels and lodges here can offer beer and spirits.
 Some lodges like Hotel Siddhartha make local rice beer (called Chhaang in Nepali) and offer it in large aluminum container with a straw.